 - September is the best month for game fishing.

-And don’t forget the wild flowers…
+And don’t forget about the wild flowers…

 Flower season in South Africa runs between August and November, with the months of August and September yielding the best results.
 The burst of colour and array of flower species that present themselves throughout the Cape is something that photos simply don’t do justice.
 Be sure to arrange your accommodation early though because places fill up fast, particularly in Namaqualand – without a doubt the best place to see those gorgeous blooms.